Know the Laws: Wisconsin

 To read more about the NICS, please see the question, What will happen if the abuser tries to purchase a gun?

 When you get your domestic abuse restraining order, the judge will order the abuser to give his/her gun to the local sheriff, the sheriff in the county where the abuser lives, or to another person that the judge has approved.
 If the gun is given to a sheriff, the sheriff will give the abuser a receipt and can store the gun at the law enforcement agency or in a public warehouse at the owner’s expense.*

 * Wis.
 Stat. §§ 813.12(4m)(a)(2); (am); (aw)

-If you think the abuser is violating the state or federal firearm law, you can call your local police or sheriff department, the state police, or the Bureau of Alcohol, Tobacco and Firearms and Explosives (ATF).
+If you think the abuser is violating state firearm laws, you can call your local police or sheriff department or the state police.
+If you think the abuser is violating federal firearm laws, you can call the Bureau of Alcohol, Tobacco and Firearms (ATF).

-You can find contact information for sheriff's departments in your area on our WI Sheriff Departments page.
+You can find contact information for sheriff departments in your area on our WI Sheriff Departments page.